-Role of TAs We hope and intend that the TAs will provide you with valuable assistance.
-TAs should: Be present for lab sessions and office hours.
-Be helping students during labs and office hours, not doing their own work.
-Help you understand the project assignments and class topics Help you with general questions concerning your project assignment code.
-Help you go over what your code should or should not be doing.
-Grade your projects within two weeks of submission TAs should not: Find your code bugs.
-Fix your code for you.
-Show you their version of the code.
-TAs are also very busy students, and cannot reply to your questions by email, chat, phone, Facebook, Twitter, SMS, smoke signal, or telepathy.
-Except if they invite you to contact them.
-Don't abuse the offer.
-If you have complements or problems with the TAs assistance: The instructors definitely want to know about it.
-Please tell us about it before or after class, or during office hours.
-Please do not send it in email, unless instructed by us.
-Conflicts with the Final Exam Exams take precedence over job interviews and trips.
-No allowances or rescheduling will be given for missing the final exam because of a job interview, job trip, marriage, or good air fares.
-Policy on complaints about grading TAs need to make distinctions between excellent, good, and bad work.
-Grading mistakes may occur.
-Please contact the TA who graded your assignment about grading mistakes.
-It will be up to the TA to handle the complaint.
-If you are still not satisfied with the TA's grade please contact your instructor.
+We hope and intend that the TAs will provide you with valuable assistance.

+- TAs should: - o Be present for lab sessions and office hours. - o Be helping students during labs and office hours, not doing their own work.

+- Help you understand the project assignments and class topics - Help you with general questions concerning your project assignment code. - Help you go over what your code should or should not be doing. - o Grade your projects within two weeks of submission - TAs should not: - o Find your code bugs. - o Fix your code for you. - o Show you their version of the code. - TAs are also very busy students, and cannot reply to your questions by email, chat, phone, Facebook, Twitter, SMS, smoke signal, or telepathy. - o Except if they invite you to contact them. - O Don't abuse the offer. - If you have complements or problems with the TAs assistance: - o The instructors definitely want to know about it. - Please tell us about it before or after class, or during office hours. - o Please do not send it in email, unless instructed by us.

+Conflicts with the Final Exam

+- Exams take precedence over job interviews and trips. - No allowances or rescheduling will be given for missing the final exam because of a job interview, job trip, marriage, or good air fares.

+Policy on complaints about grading

+- TAs need to make distinctions between excellent, good, and bad work. - Grading mistakes may occur. - Please contact the TA who graded your assignment about grading mistakes. - It will be up to the TA to handle the complaint. - If you are still not satisfied with the TA's grade please contact your instructor. - Our initial reaction will be to support the TA's grade. - In some cases, however, we might agree with the student and ask for the grade to be adjusted. - Please make any grading concerns known to the TA immediately (within 1 week). - Set up an appointment with the TA and get the matter resolved.